xwp/wp-customizer-responsive-device-preview/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Extend responsive preview in the customizer with adaptive previewing, ensuring the previewed device's user agent is set when the site refreshes.
+Extend device preview in customizer with previewing server-side components, ensuring the previewed device's user agent is set when the site refreshes

 == Description ==